 1. Age of retirement: In how many years do you plan to retire?

 2. Years of life after retirement: Equals to the difference between life expectancy and the retirement age.
-According the Census and Statistics Department’s estimates, the life expectancies of males and females in Hong Kong in 2039 are 86 and 92 respectively.
+According to the Census and Statistics Department’s estimates, the life expectancies of males and females in Hong Kong in 2039 are 86 and 92 respectively.
 Thus, people will spend around 25-30 years of life in retirement (see Table 1 below).

 3. Living expenses after retirement: When you are completely retired, how much will you spend per month?
 You can estimate the amount required to maintain your quality of life from your current monthly expenditure (see Table 2 below).